bruvellu/cephalic-furrow/3-manuscript/furrow.md

 domains.](../2-figures/mitotic-domains.png){#fig:mitotic-domains
 width=100%}

-## Area and number of infolded epithelial cells is constant
+## Area and number of invaginated epithelial cells is roughly constant between individual mutant embryos

-We observed that mutant embryos that have a deep anterior fold, do not show other folds.
-While mutant embryos with a shallower anterior fold have additional folds more posterior.
+We noticed that individual mutant embryos that have a deep anterior fold, do not show other folds, while mutant embryos with a shallower anterior fold have additional folds more posterior.
+Suggesting some sort of compensation in the amount of invaginated tissue.
+We decided to measure the total amount of invaginated tissue to test with there is a constant amount of epithelia that needs to be invaginated.
+We found that the invaginated area is roughly the same between embryos, but higher in wild type or heterozygote embryos.

 ![Map and measurement of ectopic folding area.](../2-figures/ectopic-area.png){#fig:ectopic-area width=100%}

-## Blocking the germ band extension suppresses ectopic folding in cephalic furrow mutants
+## Blocking the germ band extension suppresses ectopic folding in mutants and impacts the cephalic furrow invagination in wild type embryogenesis

 We tested whether mitotic domains are sufficient to cause ectopic epithelial folds by mechanically blocking the germ band elongation in eve mutants using